jaylee1021/world_trave_guide/README.md

 1. All of the country data are `seeded` to local machine for faster access.
 2. Once country is selected, it will go through the database and output the necessary data.
 3. Also, Current weather information is provided directly from the weather api.
+4. Quote in the homepage is randomly picked from an array of quotes I've picked out on a separate js

 ### API Calls
 Most of the data used in this app is from the country api.
 All of the data are seeded from the country api for easy and fast access.